lbrenman/apib_detectsentiment/README.md

 `GET /detectSentiment?text=this%20is%20great`

-and accepts the text to be analyzed.
+and accepts the text to be analyzed as query parameter, "text".

 It returns the sentiment of the text: